chocmake/Backup-to-Zip/README.md

 - If 7-Zip reports that some file(s) couldn't be included in the zip (due to eg: an application in use locking them, or they were renamed or moved) the script will list which file(s) are missing and add `[m]` to the filename of the zip.

-- If the entered Destination path doesn't exist (eg: if it's a file instead of a directory or the path doesn't exist, such as when pasting it in) the script will re-prompt for a valid directory.
+- If the entered Destination path doesn't exist (eg: if it's a file instead of a directory or the path doesn't exist, such as when typing/pasting one in) the script will re-prompt for a valid directory.

 ## Limitations